-Advanced Settings

-Field Explanation Pre-Requisites (this feature might be disabled on your system) If there are studies a participant must participate in before participating in your study, choose them here.
-You may select multiple studies if you like.
-You may specify that participants must have participated in all of the studies you specify, or at least one of the studies specified.
-The system will handle enforcement of the prerequisites in a strict or lenient fashion depending on how your system is configured.
-In strict enforcement mode, the participant must have received credit for (participated in) the pre-requisite studies.
-In lenient enforcement mode, the participant must only be scheduled to participate in the pre-requisite studies (it is assumed they will go on to complete the pre-requisite studies).
-You can ask your administrator how this is configured, if it is of concern.
-If your system is in lenient enforcement mode, and a participant cancels a necessary pre-requisite for you study (they are warned of this situation), and you have configured your study so that the researcher will receive notifications of cancellations or sign-ups, then the researcher will receive notification of the pre-requisite problem and can contact the participant if necessary.
-Depending on how your system is configured (Pre-Requisite/Disqualifier Display setting), participants may or may not see which studies you have specified as pre-requisites when they go to view your study.
-If there are any studies a participant must not have participated in, please select them here.
-You may select multiple studies if you like.
-The system will handle enforcements of the restriction, during the sign-up process.
-If a participant has signed up for or participated in at least one of the studies specified as a disqualifier, then they will not be eligible to sign up for your study.
-Depending on how your system is configured (Pre-Requisite/Disqualifier Display setting), participants may or may not see which studies you have specified as disqualifiers when they go to view your study.
+Disqualifiers (this feature might be disabled on your system)

+If there are any studies that a participant must not have participated in, please select them here.
+You may select multiple studies.
+The system will handle enforcements of the restriction during the sign-up process.
+If a participant has signed up for, or participated in, at least one of the studies specified as a disqualifier, then they will not be eligible to sign up for your study.

+Depending on how your system is configured (Pre-Requisite/Disqualifier Display setting), participants may or may not see which studies you have specified as disqualifiers when they view your study.

+Course Restrictions (this feature might be disabled on your system)

 If you would only like participants enrolled in certain courses to participate in your study, select the eligible courses here.
-Participants who are not in at least one of the courses you selected will not see the study when they go to view the list of available studies.
+Participants who are not in at least one of the courses you selected will not see the study when they view the list of available studies.
 You may choose No Restrictions if you would like to make the study available to participants in any course.

 There is a limit to how many courses can be listed as course restrictions for a study, and the limit is somewhere between 60 and 80 courses.
-The limit is variable depending on a few factors, and the system will simply not save the course restrictions for any courses which would take it over the limit.
+The limit is varied depending on a few factors, and the system will simply not save the course restrictions for any courses that would take it over the limit.